status-im/swarms/ideas/254-ultra-light-client/README.md

 ## Success Metrics

-LES of `go-ethereum` is extended to use ULC.
+LES of `go-ethereum` is extended to use ULC with a similar or better use of bandwidth and CPU as Infura.

 ## Copyright